 If it ain't broke, don't fix it, and tiny Ragam hasn't been messing with the fundamentals – affordable, excellent dishes – for three...

 BT Tower information

 The tower is still used as a communications hub and for air pollution monitoring.
-It is also a listed building, which means that those lovely satellite dishes are there to stay!
-The BT Tower reopened to the public for one day in 2010 as part of the Open House London, when 480 lucky ballot winners got tickets for a guided tour.
-Following the success of the initiative, there are plans to open the tower annually as part of Open House.
+It is also a listed building, occasionally opened to the public for one day as part of the Open House London, when lucky ballot winners can secure tickets for a guided tour.